King-M-A-KH-85/King-M-A-KH-85/README.md

 **I can do these:**
 - Python 3
+- Kotlin
+- java
+- php
+- cs
+- html css
-- Java/Kotlin
+- js
 - Android framework
-- Plain webdev

 ----------